 dr. K. Mierau

 Dr. Konstantin Mierau is Senior Lecturer for European Culture and Literature (Spanish), at the department of European Languages and Cultures of the University of Groningen.
-In addition, Mierau is the programme director of the Graduate School for the Humanities.
+In addition, Mierau is the programme director of the Graduate School for the Humanities and director of the Federation of Graduate Schools in the Social Sciences and the Humanities.

 Dr. Mierau's research focuses on the relationship between marginal groups and literary representations.
 Key questions are: what is the influence of literary representations of marginal groups on the historiography on marginal groups?
 What role do literary representations play in the public perception(s) of marginal groups?
 What role do literary representations play in the self-identification of marginal groups, prisoners in particular?
 Mierau disseminates this research in academic publications and lectures, as well as at public events and workshops.